gardener/gardener/docs/usage/openidconnect-presets.md

 - If multiple presets are matched then only one is chosen and results are sorted based on:

   1. `.spec.weight` value.
-  1. lexicographically ordering their names ( e.g. `002preset` > `001preset` )
+  1. lexicographically ordering their names (e.g., `002preset` > `001preset`)

-- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occurs.
+- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig`, then no mutation occurs.

-### Simple OpenIDConnectPreset example
+### Simple OpenIDConnectPreset Example

-This is a simple example to show how a `Shoot` is modified by the OpenIDConnectPreset
+This is a simple example to show how a `Shoot` is modified by the OpenIDConnectPreset:

 ```yaml
 apiVersion: settings.gardener.cloud/v1alpha1